yoinffagmail/jekyll-theme-hamilton/about.md

 permalink: /about/
 ---

-... which is shown in the screenshot below:
+... which is shown in the screenshot below i love:
 ![My helpful screenshot](/assets/css/x3.jpg)